mherrmann/fbs/.github/issue_template.md

----
-name: File an issue
-about: General template for fbs issues
-title: ''
-labels: ''
-assignees: ''

----

 Welcome to fbs's issue tracker!

 Have you already purchased a license for fbs, or are you planning to do so in the near future?
 If yes, feel free to ask anything you want here.
 Just delete the text and type away.
 We will be very happy to help.